CSCfi/csc-user-guide/docs/support/tutorials/hpc-quick.md

 [programming languages](../../apps/by_discipline.md#mathematics-and-statistics)
 to workflow utilities like [Nextflow](../../apps/nextflow.md) and [Snakemake](../../apps/snakemake.md).
-Running most of our software requires using the [command-line interface](#command-line-interface), so it is extremely useful to have a solid grasp of the
+Effectively running most of the installed software requires using the [command-line interface](#command-line-interface), so it is extremely useful to have a solid grasp of the
 [basics of the Linux operating system](./env-guide/index.md).